thuyjvaan/league_of_legends_analysis/README.md

 In our analysis of the dataset, we found several columns with frequent missing values, such as 'dragons', 'opp_dragons', and their respective types (`infernals`, `mountains`, `clouds`, `oceans`, and `chemtechs`).
 We suspect these columns follow the NMAR pattern.
 When these entries are NaN, it implies the absence of dragons or a specific type of dragon in that game, indicating potential non-input rather than a zero value.
 Additionally, another factor potentially influencing missingness could be the total number of dragons in the game, which also contains numerous NaN values.
 Intuitively, as the dragon count increases in a game, the probability of encountering a wider variety of dragons also rises.

 ### Missingness Dependency
 In investigating missing data, our aim was to understand why certain entries were labeled complete while others were marked as partial.
-Upon examination, we observed a notable trend of partial data particularly within the entries from the 'LPL' league, representing China.
+Upon examination, we observed a notable trend of partial data particularly within the entries from the `LPL` league (interesting fact found on Google, LPL and LDL representing games in China!).
 This trend was especially evident in columns situated towards the end of the DataFrame, which were crucial for our analysis.
-We sought to determine if this pattern extended beyond mere coincidence, as our initial observations suggested a prevalence of incomplete data originating from Chinese leagues like 'LPL' and 'LDL'.
+We sought to determine if this pattern extended beyond mere coincidence, as our initial observations suggested a prevalence of incomplete data originating from Chinese leagues like 'LPL' and `LDL`.

 Consequently, we conducted an analysis on our primary DataFrame, df, to identify columns consistently experiencing missing data.
-Notably, we discovered that 'opp_csat15', one of our key columns, exhibited frequent absence alongside other columns located towards the end of the DataFrame.
+Notably, we discovered that `golddiffat15`, one of our key columns, exhibited frequent absence alongside other columns located towards the end of the DataFrame.

-To further investigate, we selected variables we believed might exhibit a correlation with the presence or absence of 'opp_csat15' data.
+To further investigate, we selected variables we believed might exhibit a correlation with the presence or absence of `golddiffat15` data.
 Initially, we determined our test parameters using our standard dataset.
 Specifically, we isolated rows where 'golddiffat15' was NaN and extracted the columns ['league', 'split', 'playoffs', 'patch', and 'position'].

 By using the groupby() method, we were able to test out our columns and see the missingness of certain leagues.
 Jumping to our test statistic, we noticed that the Missingness Distribution of `league` compared to the others that we tested seemed a lot more lopsided.
 <iframe
   src="assets/missing.html"
   width="800"